MustafaUtkuAydogdu/UCatchYourCourse/README.md

 ## Member Contributions
 _Assuming the week starting April 20th as week 12 as indicated in the moodle page of CS102 course._
+### 18601187 Example
+##### Week 12
+ *  _There will be some fancy explanations for ordinary works.
+For instance, "I am pleased to announce that with the efficiencies we have identified, and despite the additional two assignments given by the instructor, I have conducted an operation that killed ramExploitBug2147483647.
+I could say with my whole humbleness, thanks to the my unprecedented efforts our users WILL NOT be seeing a further exploitation of their RAMs.
+God bless me..."._
 ### 21802530 Mustafa Yasir Altunhan

 ### 21803632 Deniz Hayri Özay